A supportive, college-prep high school experience

 JGS Connect: Planning for Today and Tomorrow

 An essential part of the Jones-Gordon high school experience, students are matched with a JGS Connect advisor to plan, execute, and maintain customized 4-year plans.
-Advisors guide students in achieving their personal education and career goals while building life and leadership skills they’ll need in all future endeavors!
+Advisors guide students in achieving their personal education goals while building life and leadership skills they’ll need in all future endeavors.

 Electives & Extracurricular Activities

-A variety of engaging, high-interest electives classes, as well as afterschool clubs, sports, and SAT/ACT test prep classes, round out our high school program.
+Though our high school is small (with a cap of 60 students) we are able to provide a variety of engaging, high-interest electives classes, as well as afterschool clubs, sports, and SAT/ACT test prep classes, to round out our high school program.

 “The Jones-Gordon School is the ONLY academic provider that has been able to meet our son’s needs.
 After years and years of academic failure…at Jones-Gordon he was finally able to demonstrate his strengths.”